Performance data

 The surgeon’s view

-When we’re doing laparoscopic surgery visualisation is just about everything.
+When we’re doing laparoscopic surgery visualization is just about everything.

 We need to be able see very clearly what we are doing and anatomically what we are trying to accomplish.